the people fighting to end knife crime for good

 “You don’t cure a disease by treating its symptoms,” he states, referring indirectly to the conversation’s fixation upon violent music.
 “You have to go deeper and treat it at the source.
 Or, you prevent it from happening in the first place,” he continues, receiving nods of approval from around the room.

 “In places like Glasgow, and some cities in America, there is a refusal to accept violence as inevitable,” Sarah Jones tells me, when we speak over the phone during her lunch break eight months later.
 During the summer of 2018, the trend of brutal stabbings taking place in London among young people has persisted (in 2017, 39 children and young people were stabbed to death across the UK; 20 took place in the capital).
 In August, reflecting a heightened rate unseen in over a decade, the London Metropolitan Police launched its 100th murder investigation of the year.
 “This government seems to accept violence as inevitable, something that’s just always going to happen to people from certain backgrounds and communities,” Jones continues, in her personable south London accent.
 I hear the beeps of a supermarket checkout in the background while she talks.
-“People are worth saving, and the task is getting everyone to realize that,” she adds.
+“People are worth saving, and the task is getting everyone to realise that,” she adds.

 Since she was elected, Jones and other campaigners have been persuasively calling at the highest level of British political power for a ‘public health approach’ towards violence.
 This practical philosophy treats violence as a disease – one that spreads through and corrupts communities – and therefore condones a diversity of solutions to stifle its structural root causes.
 The ethos of the approach, which worked to drastically reduce knife-crime in Glasgow in the decade following 2005, when the city was dubbed ‘murder capital of Europe’, is at the heart of London Mayor Sadiq Khan’s recent plans to establish a Violence Reduction Unit.